 Granny Smith Apples: Granny Smith apples have a light green skin and are firm and juicy.
 The have a tart, acidic like flavor and my apple of choice for this recipe as they do not brown quickly once cut.

 Shallot: Shallots are a type of onion that are a member of the allium family.
 Closely related to garlic, chives and onions.
-Having a mild, savory flavor with garlic undertones.
+Having a mild, savory flavor with garlic undertones that complements apple cinnamon flavors.

 Ghee: Incorporating ghee into this sauce adds a rich, nutty flavor.
 Ghee is clarified – meaning impurities have been removed, resulting in a pure and clear form of butterfat with lower lactose content than butter.